dynamsoft-docs/capture-vision-docs/enums/core/colour-channel-usage-type.md

 ---
 layout: default-layout
-Title: ColourChannelUsageType - Dynamsoft Core Enumerations
+title: ColourChannelUsageType - Dynamsoft Core Enumerations
-Description: The enumeration ColourChannelUsageType of Dynamsoft Core describes how the color channel is used in the image.
+description: The enumeration ColourChannelUsageType of Dynamsoft Core describes how the color channel is used in the image.
-Keywords: Corner type
+keywords: Corner type
 needGenerateH3Content: true
 needAutoGenerateSidebar: true
 noTitleIndex: true